eXist-db/eXide/docs/docs.md

 Use File > Manage > Upload Files > Upload Directory to upload entire directories and preserve their structure.
 Or drag and drop onto the Upload Files pane.

+## Run XQSuite tests

+Execute [XQSuite test suites](https://exist-db.org/exist/apps/doc/xqsuite) embedded in XQuery library modules by saving the module to the database (e.g., as `/db/test.xqm`) and selecting "XQuery > Run as test".

+## Support for EXPath Packages

+- Download packages stored in the database via "Application > Download app"
+- Synchronize your changes made on an application collection in the database to a directory on disk via "Application > Synchronize"
+- [Live reload](#Live-Reload) of resources in an application package
+- Upload and auto-install a package via "File > Manage > Upload" with the "Auto deploy uploaded .xar packages" checkbox selected

 ## Options for XML documents loaded from the database

 When loading XML documents from the database into an editor window, you can control whether indentation is automatically applied